patricklafrance/wmfnext-shell/README.md

 The `useNavigationItems()` hook return the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React components.

-As it's a non trivial process, the shell provide an utility hook called `useRenderedNavigationItems()` to help with that.
+As it's a non trivial process, the shell provide an utility hook called `useRenderedNavigationItems(navigationItems, renderItem, renderSection)` to help with that.

 The `useRenderedNavigationItems()` hook accept 2 render functions as it's second and third parameter.
 The *second parameter* function renders a single link from a navigation item and the *third parameter* function render a section from a collection of items.

 In the previous example, there are 2 sections.
 A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_ navigation items.

-👉 Start all the applications and libraries and try navigating between pages.
+👉 Start all the applications and try navigating between pages.
 Everything should work fine.

 > **Note**
 >